l1h3r/icontact/README.md

 Ruby Gem for iContact
 ---

-For more details, read the iContact API documentation: http://www.icontact.com/developerportal/
+`icontact` is a Ruby wrapper for the iContact API.
+For more details, read http://www.icontact.com/developerportal/.

 Installation
 ---